-- 4. PML/CFT Compliance Function at exchange offices may be exercised by the Director of Exchange Office, except cases when the latter does not assign any other person to discharge this function. - 5.
-For banks, Head of the Internal PML/CFT Function shall be considered as a senior manager in compliance with the Law on Banks. - 6.
-Financial institutions shall notify the FIU-K and CBK for appointment of the Head of PML/CFT Function within the legal time limits set in the paragraph 8 of Article 21 of the Law on PML/CFT. - 7.
-On the occasion of removal of the Head of Internal PML/CFT Function financial institutions shall notify FIU-K and CBK within the legal time limits determined in paragraph 8 of Article 21 of the Law on PML/CFT, explaining the reasons for his/her dismissal. - 8.
+- 5. PML/CFT Compliance Function at exchange offices may be exercised by the Director of Exchange Office, unless the latter designates another person to exercise this function. - 6.
+For banks, Head of the Internal PML/CFT Function shall be considered as a senior manager in compliance with the Law on Banks. - 7.
+Financial institutions shall notify the FIU-K and CBK for appointment of the Head of PML/CFT Function within the legal time limits set in the paragraph 8 of Article 21 of the Law on PML/CFT. - 8.
+On the occasion of removal of the Head of Internal PML/CFT Function financial institutions shall notify FIU-K and CBK within the legal time limits determined in paragraph 8 of Article 21 of the Law on PML/CFT, explaining the reasons for his/her dismissal. - 9.
 Internal PML/CFT Function of financial institution shall advise and assist the Board of Directors and Senior Management in implementing the applicable legislation for PML/CFT.
-This function shall be coordinator or responsible for, among others: - 8.1.preparing internal PML/CFT policies and procedures CFT according to Article 5 of this Regulation for approval by the Board of Directors and Management; - 8.2 monitoring and implementing internal PML/CFT policies and procedures; - 8.3 cooperation with internal auditors, external auditors and management for issues related to PML/CFT; - 8.4 planning and supervising the training and awareness of employees of financial institution in relation to PML/CFT; - 8.5 determining criteria for business relationships, including higher risk as described in Article 6 of this Regulation; - 8.6 conducting as a minimum on annual basis, an assessment of all risks deriving from existing and new customers, new products and services provided by financial institution, in compliance with Article 7 of this Regulation. - 8.7 conducting an assessment of effectiveness of internal procedures using statistical information collected within the country and those held by financial institutions, as may be determined by FIU-K and CBK. - 8.8 receiving internal suspicious activities reports and carrying out internal reviews of such reports in order to determine whether the suspicion is justified and if so, reporting to FIU-K, as determined in Article 26 of the Law on PML/CFT.
+This function shall be coordinator or responsible for, among others: - 9.1. preparing internal PML/CFT policies and procedures according to Article 5 of this Regulation for approval by the Board of Directors and Management; - 9.2. monitoring and implementing internal PML/CFT policies and procedures; - 9.3. cooperation with internal auditors, external auditors and management for issues related to PML/CFT; - 9.4. planning and supervising the training and awareness of employees of financial institution in relation to PML/CFT; - 9.5. determining criteria for business relationships, including higher risk as described in Article 6 of this Regulation; - 9.6. conducting as a minimum on annual basis, an assessment of all risks deriving from existing and new customers, new products and services provided by financial institution, in compliance with Article 7 of this Regulation. - 9.7. conducting an assessment of effectiveness of internal procedures using statistical information collected within the country and those held by financial institutions, as may be determined by FIU-K and CBK. - 9.8. receiving internal suspicious activities reports and carrying out internal reviews of such reports in order to determine whether the suspicion is justified and if so, reporting to FIU-K, as determined in Article 26 of the Law on PML/CFT - 9.9. reporting other information to FIU-K in compliance with the legal provisions of the Law on PML/CFT; - 9.10. cooperation between the bank or financial institution and relevant authorities according to Article 26 of the Law on PML/CFT in relation to suspicious acts or reports of transactions presented to FIU-K.

-- 8.9 reporting other information to FIU-K in compliance with the legal provisions of the Law on PML/CFT; - 8.10 cooperation between the bank or financial institution and relevant authorities according to Article 26 of the Law on PML/CFT in relation to suspicious acts or reports of transactions presented to FIU-K. - 8.11 other duties assigned by the Board of Directors and/or Senior Management to help in preventing the use of bank for money laundering or purposes of terrorist financing.
+9.11. other duties assigned by the Board of Directors and/or Senior Management to help in preventing the use of bank for money laundering or purposes of terrorist financing

-Article 5 Internal PML/CFT policies and procedures
+Article 7 Internal PML/CFT policies and procedures